Instructions for authors

 The paper must be submitted in a form of MS word or LaTeX file.
 Editorial Assistant sees to making the submitted papers meet the style requirements.

-Upon acceptance of a paper, authors will be asked to grant the copyright of the article to the publisher so we will have a possibility to publish the paper.
-However upon request we allow authors to upload their papers to various repositories, use them in the educational process, in their research etc.
+Upon acceptance of a paper, authors will be asked to provide the publisher the possibility to publish the paper and disseminate it after publishing.
+Also, the authors are free to upload their papers to various repositories, use them in the educational process, in their research etc.

 According to the policy of the journal the formatting is made by the representatives of Publishing House “Virtus Interpress”.
 Our skilled formatters will ensure that your manuscript is formatted according to the style guide of the journal.
 It allows researchers to save valuable time by having a skilled expert format their manuscript.
 All figures and tables are moved to the correct location in the manuscript, and figure titles and legends are standardized according to your journal’s specifications.
 At the same time we have established standards of article structure, which are listed below.

 Submissions to the journal should be original unpublished work and should not be under review with any other journal.
 The detailed requirements are available in Chapter “Publication ethics”.
 Manuscript reviews are blind so authors names need to be removed from all submitted manuscripts.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Other languages are not acceptable.

 Submissions should be sent in *.doc, *.docx, *.rtf, *.tex or any other editable format.
 We also accept papers in *.pdf.
 The submission should consist of the entire paper without author affiliations or acknowledgements and a one page document with that information included.

 The cover page of manuscript should contain